Texas A&M Aggies football: Kevin Sumlin era (2012–2017)

-Jimbo Fisher era (2018–present)
+Jimbo Fisher era (2018–2023)

 On December 4, 2017, Florida State head coach Jimbo Fisher was formally introduced as the Aggies head coach.
 A splashy hire, Fisher arrived in College Station after a very successful eight-year run at FSU, leading the Seminoles to three Atlantic Coast Conference championships, six ten-win seasons, the 2013 national championship and coached Heisman Trophy winning quarterback Jameis Winston.
 A&M signed Fisher to a 10-year contract worth a total base salary of $75 million, the most lucrative contract in terms of guaranteed money signed by a newly hired head coach in college football history.

 In 2018, Fisher led the Aggies to a 9–4 record.
 The season included a notable seven-overtime victory over then-No. 7 LSU.
 The combined 146 points scored during the game broke the NCAA FBS record for the most points scored in a game, the most points scored in a losing effort (72 by LSU), and tied the record for the most overtimes along with multiple school records for both sides.

-In 2019, Coach Fisher posted a 4-4 conference record, good for fourth in the Southeastern Conference West division.
-The Aggies wound up with a 8-5 overall win-loss record.
-On December 27, 2019, Texas A&M defeated #25 Oklahoma State 24-21 at the "Academy Sports + Outdoors Bowl", later titled the Texas Bowl.
+In 2019, Coach Fisher posted a 4–4 conference record, good for fourth in the Southeastern Conference West division.
+The Aggies wound up with an 8–5 overall win-loss record.
+On December 27, 2019, Texas A&M defeated #25 Oklahoma State 24–21 at the "Academy Sports + Outdoors Bowl", later titled the Texas Bowl.